| |

 First, someone can give a portion of their sourdough starter via gift or purchase.

 Second, you can make one at home.
 The process takes about 7 days but will give you a better understanding of sourdough!
-See this post for how to make yours: How to Make a Sourdough Starter.
+You can get my free guide for how to make a sourdough starter from scratch here: How to Make a Sourdough Starter Free Guide

 Living Bread Baker posts mentioned